 Who are the players and the platforms?

-Facebook’s COO Sheryl Sandberg has said that in 5 years Facebook will be totally video.
-And when Sheryl speaks, we lean in and listen.
+Meta former COO Sheryl Sandberg said that in 5 years Facebook will be totally video.
+That was so a decade ago, and here we are, all video everywhere.
 Facebook’s live streaming service is all about their business facing developments, and is designed as a killer marketing tool that allows you to connect with your customers in a raw and real way.
 By establishing an easy to find and use “Go Live” button on new posts, Snapchat-style live functions, and the ability to save what’s streamed for all time, Facebook Live has combined all the best of other social media networks and brought it to its more than one billion users in one place.
-As the parent company of Instagram, no wonder that Insta is totally on board with the livestream via its IGTV platform.
+Meta, as the parent company of Facebook and Instagram, no wonder that Insta is totally on board with the livestream via its Reels platform.
 Its live stream is very similar to how Facebook’s works and can be done as part of Instagram Stories, or in your feed.
 These are less for breaking news, more for breaking views and captivating your audience with some real time real life insights.

 The birthplace of video, YouTube has continued its quest to bring video of all kinds to its more than one billion users.
 With YouTube Live, the company is utilising its expansive creator and advertising network to generate even more video to be hosted and monetised.
 YouTube makes it incredibly easy to aim, shoot and post.
 YouTube also streams live TV through a service called Unplugged that broadcasts some network channels and shows.
 You can find out more about how to livestream on YouTube here.

 As video has become ubiquitous to business, more and more corporations and events are using a live streaming service to reach their audiences.
 For these types of events, a Facebook or YouTube platform isn’t secure or scalable enough, and a whole new industry of streaming platforms has arisen.